edgeimpulse/example-custom-ml-block-scikit/README.md

     $ docker run --rm -v $PWD:/app custom-ml-scikit --data-directory /app/data --epochs 30 --learning-rate 0.01 --out-directory out/
     ```

 10. This creates a .pkl file in the 'out' directory.
 This is a pickle file of the sklearn model which can be reinstantiated in python.
-The file will be picked up in the custom block and converted to tflite within studio.
+The file will be picked up in the custom block and converted to a TFLite model within studio.

 #### Adding extra dependencies